From TobaccoControl Tactics

 70% of smokers want to quit

-Providing their surveys can even be trusted for their integrity, it is obvious that the anti-tobacco industry is confusing people feeling that they should quit because of social pressure and fear for their health, with people wanting to quit.
+Providing their surveys can even be trusted for their integrity, it is obvious that the anti-tobacco industry is confusing people feeling that they should quit because of social pressure and fear for their health, with people wanting to quit because they don't enjoy smoking and they only smoke because they are addicted to the product.
 Stop the de-normalization process and the outrageously exaggerated scare tactics , bring back some measure and conduct the same surveys all over and let's see how many smokers really want to quit.
 And no, as much as they want to blame the addictive properties of tobacco for people not giving up , smoking is as pleasurable to a smoker as eating candy is pleasurable to an obese person.
 Both feel that they shouldn't be doing it because this is what they have been conditioned to believe, but in no way does this make it less pleasurable.

 After decades of incessant inflammatory propaganda and de-normalization techniques supported and even encouraged by governments ( see Markers of the denormalisation of smoking and the tobacco industry ) portraying